ApostolosTsimogiannis/DS.2/Manual/README.md

 Many of the parts needed are common among various RC helicotpter models available in the market such as Mikado Logo 600 series, Goosky RS5 or RS6, Align etc. so parts from those helis may be available to the builder from other projects.
 All parts, except from the shafts (main, spindle, 1st Stage, tail, tail spindle) can be found in the market.
 It is recommended the shafts are bought from existing models unless the builder has access to machining and case hardening.

-Use thread locking compound in all metal to metal contacts except is a retainer nut is used.
+<ins>Use thread locking compound in all metal to metal contacts except when a lock nut is used.</ins>

 For metal thread screws into MJF plastics thread locker is not needed but the thread forming must not go through the entire thread depth.
 Allow some section for the screw to cut its own thread and ‘lock’ with the mating piece.
 These screws will not come off.
 Be careful of how much you tighten such screws.
 They must not be tightened like in metal.
 Regardless of where a bolt threads into, remember you are tightening M2, M2.5, M3 screws.
 Do not treat them like M30!